 13. Largest part of the population lives along the Front Range.

-Roughly 70% of the population lives alongside what is known as the Front Range of the Rockies.
+Roughly 70% of the population lives alongside what is known as the Front Range Urban Corridor at the eastern base of the Rockies.
+It runs from Fort Collins in the north, south to past Denver, Colorado Springs, ending around Pueblo.
 In fact, Colorado’s ten largest cities are all located here.

 14. The name Colorado means “colored red.”

 Derived from the Spanish language, the name was given due to the red silt carried out by the Colorado River.
-Head-watered in Rocky Mountain National Park, this epic river flows thru five states, which also include Utah, New Mexico, Nevada and California, before ending in Mexico.
+Head-watered in Rocky Mountain National Park, this epic river flows thru five states, which also include Utah, Arizona, Nevada, and California, before ending in Mexico.

 15. “America the Beautiful” was written about Pike’s Peak.

-The song, “America the Beautiful,” written by Katherine Lee Bates, was inspired by her views she saw from Pike’s Peak.
-Surprisingly, the Pikes Peak Highway goes all the way to the top year round, weather pending (unlike Mt Evans Byway, which closes from late October to May)
+The song, “America the Beautiful,” written by Katherine Lee Bates, was inspired by the views she saw from Pike’s Peak.
+Surprisingly, the Pikes Peak Highway goes all the way to the top year round, weather pending (unlike Mt Evans Byway, which closes from late October to May).

 The Rocky Mountains in Colorado contain many massive peaks that reach over 10,000 feet.
-The tree line (where the trees disappear and it’s rocky peaks) is between 11,500 and 12,000 feet.
+The tree line (where the trees disappear and the rocky peaks begin) is between 11,500 and 12,000 feet.

 17. 1/3 of the land in Colorado is owned by the United States Federal Government.

-The majority of federally-owned land in Colorado consists of National Forest and Bureau of Land Management (BLM).
-Unless otherwise noted, it’s open to the public year round and free to use (within the rules) because it’s your land too.
+The majority of federally-owned land in Colorado consists of the National Forest Service and the Bureau of Land Management (BLM) land.
+Unless otherwise noted, it’s open to the public year-round and free to use (within the rules) because it’s your land too.

 18. Colorado is home to 58 14,000+ foot peaks.